The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 not only for China , but also

-choices, diametrically different from those of the United States , wide developmental
+choices, diametrically different from those of the United States

 Unlike the US ,

-and establish a harmonious hierarchy in its relations with other countries.
-China 's intention is to reorganize Asia on the basis of a system of political and economic
+whose relationship with the economies it works with is competitive, for China China China China 's intention is to reorganize Asia on the basis of a system of political and economic

 cooperation based on local development and implemented with the help of Chinese

 investments.
-China 's
+China China

 C. The Great Growth Opportunity for